mo-agh/mo-agh.github.io/_pages/projects.md

 ![project5_1](/images/projects/project5.gif)

-## Project 6: LiDAR simulations from Airborne Laser Scanning (ALS)
+## Project 6: LiDAR simulations from Point Cloud Data
-this..
+This project focused on simulating GEDI LiDAR data using Airborne Laser Scanning (ALS) point cloud data.
+The simulator was set up with appropriate input parameters to generate 22-meter footprint waveforms.
+The following figure illustrates some of the results: on the left is the simulated GEDI waveform, which corresponds to the third footprint from the right on the map.
 The codes for this project are available on my [GitHub repository](https://github.com/mo-agh/ALS_simulation).

 ![project6](/images/projects/project6.png)